TomMazzag/Booksy-frontend/README.md

 ## Configuration

 Environment Variables
-Set up the required environment variables in .env files within the backend directory:
+Set up the required environment variables in .env files within the backend directory and .env.local in frontend

 MONGO_URI: Connection string for your MongoDB database.
 STRIPE_SECRET_KEY: Secret key for Stripe payment integration.
-JWT_SECRET: Secret key for JSON Web Token authentication.
 Stripe Integration
 Ensure you have set up your Stripe account and obtained the necessary API keys for payment processing.